IBM/migrate-app-to-openshift-using-ta/README.md

 ### Build the image and deploy

-Change your directory to the directory where you have downloaded artifacts from Transformatoin Advisor.
-Unzip the downloaded bundle and then change directory to it.
+Go to the `migrated_app` folder that has the complete migration bundle.

    ```
-      $ cd <unzipped-downloaded-bundle-directory-name>
       $ ls
-      Dockerfile	docs		operator	pom.xml		src
+        Dockerfile	docs		pom.xml		target README.md	operator	src
       # Build the image
       $ oc new-build . --strategy=docker  --name service-a-openliberty-istio --name=modapp
     ```